 I’ll never forget our first ultrasound.
 My wife had (finally) gotten pregnant and we were expecting to get the baby’s first picture to celebrate with our friends and family.
-But the woman performing the ultrasound wasn’t celebrating, in fact she spoke very little the entire time.
+But the woman performing the ultrasound wasn’t celebrating, in fact she was quiet almost the entire visit.
 She just stared at the monitor and later referred us back to our doctor.
 Perhaps, we thought, the baby was still too small to be photographed.

-Back at the doctor’s office, the doctor’s assistant showed us to a waiting room and quietly said, “I’m so sorry.”
+Back at the doctor’s office, the doctor’s assistant showed us to a waiting room and whispered, “I’m so sorry.”
 Sorry?
 Sorry for what?
 Our wait time wasn’t that long.

-But it was becoming obvious.
+We knew something had gone wrong.
 Our doctor tried to soften the blow by telling us that the baby was still very small, just a few cells, really.
 He also said it was very common among first pregnancies.
-Our baby had died.
-It died before it even had a chance to live.
-But… why?
+Our baby’s life had ended before it even had a chance to begin.

 Neither of us knew exactly how to feel.
 Sure, we were sad and disappointed, but should we mourn the loss of this life?
 Was it even a life at all?
 Our church certainly made a big deal over how life begins at conception, but they weren’t treating this like a “real” death.
 No one suggested we name the child, or have a funeral, or buy a teeny casket and a tiny burial plot in memory of our lost embryo.
 Apparently, it was not that big of a deal.